Francesc-Muyas/RnaMosaicMutationFinder/README.md

 ## Documentation and usage

 * Step 1.
 Single sample somatic calling.

 Raw BAM files are post-processed in order to remove alignment artefacts.
 PCR duplicates are marked using Picard (version 2.10.1) and reads mapping to different exons are split using SplitNCigar (part of GATK 3.7 package).
-Furthermore, low quality reads are removed with the python tool `bam_quality_filter.py`. `bam_quality_filter.py` requires:
+Furthermore, low quality reads are removed with the python tool `bam_quality_filter.py`. `python bam_quality_filter.py` requires:

 ```
 usage: bam_quality_filter.py [-h] --infile INFILE --outfile OUTFILE